phwl/elec3607-lab/labs/lab7-a64/README.md

     * Learn to use the gdb debugger
     * Understand stack frames and function calls

 ARM Linux will be used for this lab.
-Refer to [Learn the architecture - A64 Instruction Set Architecture Guide](https://developer.arm.com/documentation/102374/0101) for information ob the A64 instruction set architecture.
+Refer to [Learn the architecture - A64 Instruction Set Architecture Guide](https://developer.arm.com/documentation/102374/0101) for information on the A64 instruction set architecture.

 The following C program, printdec, prints the decimal value of 10 random numbers.